 Generation Rent expects a digital-first experience from every single business or service they interact with - which includes letting agencies.
-Meeting this group’s expectations is going to be crucial for letting agents in a rapidly changing and increasingly competitive environment, which will be exacerbated by Tenant Fee Ban coming into effect on 1st June.
+Meeting this group’s expectations is going to be crucial for letting agents in a rapidly changing and increasingly competitive environment.
 Agencies are expected to lose up to 20% of their revenue and will need to look for new revenue streams to plug the gap, which means selling products and services to their tenants will be necessary to survive.

 The number of tenants which agencies will be able to monetise is growing.
 By 2021, a quarter of the population in the UK will be renting.
 This group, which has become known as Generation Rent, spans several generations, but is dominated by millennials and their even younger counterparts, Generation Z, with more than half of those in the 20-39 year old age group expected to be renting within the UK by 2025.

 These are digital natives who have grown up in an on-demand world, where they can fulfil their every desire with a few swipes on their smartphones, from buying a new wardrobe that will be delivered the next day to booking a flight and Airbnb in New Zealand for the following week.
 A host of on-demand services has also begun to emerge that are aimed at renters, from TaskRabbit, which lets customers hire help for small jobs around the home to Feather offers a furniture-subscription service.